vlad1mirJ/IBM-task/README.md

-# H1

-IBM internship task
+# IBM internship task

+## This project is a part of an IBM JavaScript application developer interview process

+### TASK: